bsclifton/w126.net/_posts/2019-10-23-inspection.md

 - The tires on the rear were way too big, had a 15mm spacer, and lugs were too short (could come loose at any time).
 - The front passenger barrel was in bad shape and was unsafe.
 We swapped it out for the spare wheel for now.

 After replacing the rear tires with 275/40's, shaving the spacer down a bit, putting new lugs, the car was driving much nicer.
-I found a company in Europe called tunershop which had parts for these wheels and I got a replacement barrel for the one that was cracked.
+I found a company called [tunershop](https://www.tunershop.com/) which had parts for these wheels and I got a replacement barrel for the one that was cracked.

 When I got the new barrel in and went to WSI to replace, we noticed that all four of the wheels themselves had cracks in the center pieces, near where the lugs go in.
 Unfortunately, there's almost no place which will repair this kind of damage (WSI wouldn't touch it and I don't blame them).
 Realistically, I could keep driving on these, but eventually it's going to give out.

 ## Thoughts
-At this point, the car is perfectly driveable and enjoyable.
+At this point, the car is perfectly drivable and enjoyable.
 There are still a lot of things to fix, which can seem really overwhelming at times, but having it all documented helps.